 An alternative approach minimizes the sum of weighted energies \cite{Nakanishi2019}:

 We use uniform weights $w_{0} = w_{i} = 1$ for all $i$, making the cost function basis invariant.
 It is thus the trace over the combined ground-state and 1QP subspace.
 This is natural for linked-cluster expansions where we require the full subspace information and treat all sites equivalently.
-We apply this trace cost function in two ways: $C_{\mathrm{tr}}^{\mathrm{1QP}}$ targets only the 1QP sector ($w_0 = 0$ in Eq.~\eqref{eq:C_trace} and separate ground-state optimization), while $C_{\mathrm{tr}}^{\mathrm{GS,1QP}}$ treats both ground state and 1QP subspace with a single unitary.
+We apply this trace cost function in two ways: $C_{\mathrm{tr}}^{\mathrm{1QP}}$ targets only the 1QP sector [$w_0 = 0$ in Eq.~\eqref{eq:C_trace} and separate ground-state optimization], while $C_{\mathrm{tr}}^{\mathrm{GS,1QP}}$ treats both ground-state and 1QP subspace with a single unitary.

-The trace minimization is motivated by the fact that block-diagonalization preserves the sum of eigenvalues within each block.
-However, when ground and excited states are included together, minimizing the trace does not guarantee that $U(\theta)|\Phi^{0}\rangle$ is the true lowest-energy state.
-A post-processing diagonalization step (described in Sec.~\ref{sec:vqe:measurements}) is therefore required to identify the actual ground state and extract 1QP energies.
+The trace minimization is motivated by the fact that block diagonalization preserves the sum of eigenvalues within each block.
+However, when ground and excited states are included together, minimizing the trace does not guarantee that $U(\theta)|\Phi^{[0]}\rangle$ is the true lowest-energy state.
+A postprocessing diagonalization step (described in Sec.~\ref{sec:vqe:measurements}) is therefore required to identify the actual ground state and extract 1QP energies.

-The trace cost function can also be evaluated using a purified approach where the whole subspace is treated as a wavefunction in a larger Hilbert space \cite{Benavides-Riveros2022,Guo2024}.
+The trace cost function can also be evaluated using a purified approach where the whole subspace is treated as a wavefunction in a larger Hilbert space \cite{Benavides-Riveros2022,Guo2024}.\\